NHLBI StARR NOW RECRUITING SCHOLARS FOR 2023-2024 AND BEYOND.

 StARR Support and Benefits

 The StARR program covers 80% of residents' salaries during their StARR year and provides funds to support didactic training in research.
-The other 20% of residents' salaries, as well as all of their benefits and housing bonuses, are covered by their residency programs or departments.
+The other 20% of residents' salaries, as well as all of their benefits, are covered by their residency programs or departments.

 Resident scholars also have access to additional research support funds, travel/conference funds, workspace in UCSF Mission Hall and support from statisticians in the Department of Epidemiology & Biostatistics.